NexaShieldGroup-LLC/Wazuh-SOC-SIEM-Lab/README.md

 ###  Rule Metrics Validated
 *   **Failed Authentication Events:** Detected individual attempts to login using failed credentials or non-existent users.
-*   **Brute-Force Cluster Alarms:** Successfully escalated the incident to a high-priority alert due to the rapid frequency of automated attempts hitting the endpoint.
+*   **Brute-Force Cluster Alarms:** Successfully escalated the incident to a high-priority alert due to the rapid frequency of automated attempts hitting the endpoint. (rule id 10)

 ---